Patent Prosecution Strategy: Negative Claim Limitation Sounds Positive Now in Patents!

 Claiming what you haven’t invented can get you a patent granted.
 Surprised?
 Well, this could be true.
 Want to find out how?
 Read on:

 First of all, let me shed some light on what a Negative claim limitation is?

 It is a limitation added solely to exclude a few elements of the invention, or in other words, to mention those elements which are not covered in the claim.
-This is generally followed to mark the specific distinction from prior art.
+This is generally followed to mark the specific distinction from the prior art.

-Example – The process is carried out by using component X and component Y, without using component Z.
+Example – The process is carried out using component X and component Y, without using component Z.

 Claim construction is a crucial part of a patent, especially if it goes to litigation.
 In a court, each word in claims can be argued, particularly the ones that focus around novelty disclosing limitations.